mittal-amit/test/README.md

 This tasks built with dbt.
 It focuses on **clean staging**, **incremental dimensions**, an **SCD2 snapshot** on member province, and a **fact table for events** used to compute metrics like Monthly Utilization Rate.

 > For screenshots, validation SQL, and deeper notes, see the Notion doc:
-> **Project Progress and Data Verification Notes** — https://www.notion.so/Project-Progress-and-Data-Verification-Notes-2685228f921f8022a211cd5b5ac94d17?source=copy_link
+> [Project Progress and Data Verification Notes - Notion Link] — https://www.notion.so/Project-Progress-and-Data-Verification-Notes-2685228f921f8022a211cd5b5ac94d17?source=copy_link

 ---